ethhub-io/ethhub/docs/built-on-ethereum/enterprise/enterprise.md

 ## Google

 ### Summary
-Google just dropped a bomb by announcing parternship with **Chainlink** to build hybrid blockchain/cloud applications.
+Google announced a parternship with **Chainlink** to build hybrid blockchain/cloud applications utilizing the Ethereum blockchain.
 The blog posted by Google describes that the team is working on applications of making internet-hosted data available inside an immutable public blockchain: placing BigQuery data available on-chain using a Chainlink oracle smart contract.

 BigQuery allows large swathes of data from multiple blockchains to be correlated and analyzed.
 The datasets have been used to develop processes such as profit sharing, characterizing network participants, and detecting software vulnerabilities and malware.